Our Neighborhood — Most Popular Attractions Near the Alder Hotel

 One of the main attractions in the neighborhood is Freret Street, named after an antebellum New Orleans mayor.
 The stately mansions mix with the historic shotguns, surrounding the thriving eight-block corridor of Freret Street between Napoleon and Jefferson avenues.
-Due to the robust recovery and development efforts led by the locally-owned small businesses, developers, and the city administration, the street got an injection of the much needed business and renovation, and is showing no signs of slowing down.
+Due to the robust recovery and development efforts led by the locally-owned small businesses, developers, and the city administration, the street got an injection of much needed business and renovation and is showing no signs of slowing down.

 The very photogenic St. Charles Avenue is probably best seen out of its historic streetcar, which you can ride for all of $1.25 from the CBD/downtown all the way upriver (exact change required, or get passes online).
-The street has retained a good number of historically significant 19th century mansions, and you’ll find a lot of them in the Garden District section of Uptown.
+The street has retained a good number of historically significant 19th-century mansions, and you’ll find a lot of them in the Garden District section of Uptown.

 Just like Freret Street’s revitalized strip, the 13 blocks of Magazine Street are meant to be walked.
 It’s the main commercial artery that the Garden District and Uptown share, and it’s crammed with restaurants, bars, sidewalk cafes, and dozens of retail stores where you can buy local art, antiques, vintage clothing, funky costumes, and more.
 Get some locally made New Orleans-centric gear at Dirty Coast or Fleurty Girl, or satisfy your costuming and vintage needs at Funky Monkey and Miss Claudia’s Vintage Clothing & Costumes.

-If you’d like a dozen raw oysters with your martini, head to the iconic Pascal Manale, where oysters are shucked right in front of you and a happy hour is a decades-long tradition.
+If you’d like a dozen raw oysters with your martini, head to the iconic Pascal Manale, where oysters are shucked right in front of you and the happy hour is a decades-long tradition.
 For live music, the iconic Tipitina’s and the Maple Leaf Bar cannot be beat, both a short ride away.
 There’s also something going on at Gasa Gasa, be it a movie screening, live music, or a krewe party.